joelparkerhenderson/care-plan/README.md

 - [ ] Ensure the person is receiving Social Security benefits, if possible.
 Most U.S. elderly citizen residents are entitled to these benefits.
 Some people have alternatives, such as U.S. California teachers union members for some years, who received California managed pension plans instead of U.S. Social Security.

-- [ ] Help the person sign up with  official website of the Social Security Administration, which is [SSA.gov](https://ssa.gov).
+- [ ] Help the person sign up at the official website of the Social Security Administration, which is [SSA.gov](https://ssa.gov).
 The website can verify benefits, show itemized billing, generate printable cards, and more.

 United States Veterans Affairs (VA):